 ISS is among the competent authorities for licensing, monitoring and providing technical support to the operation of reception centres for asylum seekers.[1]
 ISS has laid down specific rules for temporary reception centres for children at risk (such as CACR).[2]
 Furthermore, the law provides for specific standards regarding housing in kind for asylum seekers,[3] and children at risk (such as unaccompanied children).[4]
 The specific material reception standards relevant to CAR and CACR are foreseen in the underlying bilateral MOUs (see Types of Accommodation) and in the internal regulations of each facility.

 CAR is composed of shared rooms with dedicated bathrooms/toilets and is equipped to accommodate asylum seekers with mobility constraints, e.g., it includes a lift and adapted bathrooms/toilets.
+Single men and women are accommodated in separate areas.
 The residents are expected to cook their own meals in a communal kitchen and have access to common fridges and cupboards.
 The centre also has a laundry service, a playground, a day-care/kindergarten for resident and local community children, as well as a library connected to the municipal library system and a theatre/event space that can be rented out.

-The centre provides psychosocial and legal assistance, Portuguese language training, socio-cultural activities, as well as integration-related support (see Access to the Labour Market).
-Logistical support staff is present 24 hours a day and the overall cleaning of the centre is carried out by a private company, though the residents are expected to contribute to the cleaning of their room and that of the common kitchen.
+CPR provides psychosocial and legal assistance, Portuguese language training, socio-cultural activities, as well as integration-related support (see Access to the Labour Market).
+Logistical support staff is present at CACR 24 hours a day and the overall cleaning of the centre is carried out by a private company, though the residents are expected to contribute to the cleaning of their room and that of the common kitchen.
+The team of the centre often liaises with other organisations to provide specific support to particularly vulnerable residents.

-According to the current reception strategy, in general, spontaneous asylum seekers are initially accommodated at CAR (until October 2022, after testing negative for COVID-19) for an initial period of 2 to 3 weeks during which social and health needs are identified and information on the host country is provided.
+According to the current reception strategy, in general, spontaneous asylum seekers are initially accommodated at CAR for an initial period of 2 to 3 weeks during which social and health needs are identified and information on the host country is provided.[5]
 Afterwards, the applicant generally moves to another accommodation with the support of CPR (either a hostel, apartment, or room in the private market).
 Vulnerable applicants remain in CAR if deemed appropriate.
 Support continues to be ensured by CPR’s team.

-Absconding and the subsequent risk of human trafficking remain relevant concerns.
-A total of 12 out of 65 (18%) unaccompanied children accommodated by CPR absconded in 2022[6] (see Special Reception Needs).
-CACR’s team reports cases where unaccompanied children were suspected to be victims of human trafficking to the competent authorities (see Guarantees for Vulnerable Groups: Identification).
+Absconding and the associated risk of human trafficking remain relevant concerns.
+A total of 23 out of 61 (38%) unaccompanied children accommodated by CPR absconded in 2023 (see Special Reception Needs).

 A study focusing on the situation of asylum-seeking unaccompanied children and ageing out in Portugal published in 2021 revealed, inter alia, that the children and young people involved reported challenges related to the cultural and religious diversity of those living in reception centres, as well as difficulties in adjusting to different alimentary practices.
 Some of those questioned also highlighted difficulties in transitioning to autonomous living due to financial hurdles and, when dispersed to locations outside the Lisbon area, social isolation.[11]